MrBeee/roll/Readme.md

 On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll)

 Currently, there is still some functionality left to be added.
-See To Do.
+See 'To Do' section.

-See changelog for already implemented functionality
+See the 'Changelog' for already implemented functionality

-[Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository
+Any [Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository

+As of QGIS V3.32 High DPI UI scaling issues have arisen.
+See the following discussion on GitHub [here](https://github.com/qgis/QGIS/issues/53898).

+A solution for High DPI monitors has been proposed, that is also shown under the help menu in Roll

 #### 6	Changelog

+- 2024-06-02 (0.3.1) Created a 'display' menu.
+This allows for closing the display pane, when using *smallish* full HD displays.
+Fixed some bugs
 - 2024-05-27 (0.3.0) reduced minimal width of Geometry & SPS tables, in order to make working with a *smallish* full HD (1920x1080) screen easier.
 - 2024-05-23 (0.2.9) expanded numba @jit functions, added rms-offset plot on Layout tab.
 Fixed some bugs.
 Implemented function profiling.
 - 2024-05-04 (0.2.8) implemented numba @jit, to speed up calculations.
 Added stack-response analysis and |O| & O/A Histograms.
 Fixed some bugs.